trbaker/educ2026/README.md

 ## Found globe

 <img src="images/Unknown.png" width=300><br>
-User enters geofence for a marker.
+Player enters geofence for a marker.
 Screen pops up.
 <br><br>
 <img src="images/Unknown-1 copy.png" width=300><br>
-When a user "finds" a marker.There are 30 markers - 11 are special markers.
+When a player "catches" a marker.There are 30 markers - 11 are special markers.
 Each can be caught one time.
 <br><br>
 <img src="images/Unknown copy.png" width=300><br>
-This is optionally what it looks like when a user opens the AR object (an interactive, pass-through display) - on iPhones.
+This is optionally what it looks like when a player opens the AR object (an interactive, pass-through display) - on iPhones.
 <br><br>
 <img src="images/3_identify_collected_point.png" width=300><br>
-This images shows what a user sees after they have caught a marker.
+This images shows what a player sees after they have caught a map marker.
 <br><br>

 ## Leaderboard
 <img src="images/4_leader_board.png" width=300><br>
-This screen shows the "leaderboard" - a list of people who have found the most markers.
-In this screen, two usres are shown.
-Each user has caught one marker.
+This screen shows the "leaderboard" - a list of players who have caught the most map markers.
+In this screen, two players are shown.
+Each player has caught one marker.
 <br><br>